 Click the Create pull request button.

-Click the View project dropdown menu in the top right corner of the page.
-You might need to wait until the deployment completes before you can access the preview branch build.
+Click the Preview button in the top right corner of the page.
+You might need to wait until the deployment completes before you can access the preview deployment, otherwise you will be redirected to the deployment details page.

 A deployment preview of the project with your changes opens in a separate browser window.